-Lots of articles investigated the effect of cranberry on pH of the urine suggesting the benzoic acid (Blatherwick, 1914, Blatherwick et al., 1923) or the quinic acid (Fellers 1933, Kahn et al 1967, Kinney 1979) caused large amounts of hippuric acid to be excreted in the urine (Bodel et al 1959), which then acted as an antibacterial agent.
-As the urine acidifying properties could not be proved, other mechanism of action was investigated behind the traditional use.
-Sobota (1984) investigated other possible mechanism of action, antiadherence activity in the urine, behind the traditional use.
+Numerous articles report investigations related to the effect of cranberry on the pH of the urine suggesting that benzoic acid (Blatherwick, 1914; Blatherwick et al., 1923), quinic acid (Fellers, 1933, Kahn et al., 1967, Kinney 1979) or hippuric acid excreted in the urine (Bodel et al., 1959) causes a lowering of the pH which then acted as an antibacterial agent.
+However as the observed lowering of the pH is not sufficient to be bacteriostatic other mechanism of action were investigated.
+Sobota (1984) investigated other possible mechanism of action, antiadherence activity in the urine.
 Several ex vivo/in vitro studies suggest that cranberry constituents or metabolites present in human urine inhibit bacterial adhesion to uroepithelial cell (antiadhesive activity).
 The mode of action is comprehensively discussed in section 3.1.4.